magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 true nature of all compounded formations.
 These persons gradually reduce clinging and attachment.
 They do not hold onto things and their minds reach deep understanding of the Dhamma.
-Depending upon the degree of non-attachment and wisdom they are progressively known as once-returners and non-returners, or simply,
+Depending upon the degree of non-attachment and wisdom they are progressively known as stream-enterers, once-returners and non-returners, or simply, noble ones.

 Highest level: this is the group of those whose practice has led them to the body, speech and mind of the Buddha.
 They are above the world, free of the world, and free of all attachment and clinging.
-They are known as or free ones, the highest level of the noble ones.
+They are known as arahants or free ones, the highest level of the noble ones.

 How to Purify One’s Morality
 ----------------------------